Elcaro-Software/Rsms-project/NON-LICENCE.md

 What is denied also is that there exists the licence or right to:
 * Exploit nature and/or people.
 * Privately own (the fruits of) nature and (other peoples) human labor.

 ---

+# LICENCE DENIAL

-## *Nobody has the right to privately own the fruits of nature and others people labor.*
+### *Nobody has the right to privately own the fruits of nature and others people labor.*

 Nature does not have an owner - it belongs to anyone and all of us, and we all depend on it.